 - Employment details are clear

-Using P60 Certificates for Income Assessment
+Using P60 Certificates for Income Checks

-- Review annual income trends
+- Review long-term income

 - Confirm tax consistency

-- Support affordability calculations
+- Support affordability checks

 Matching Payroll Records With Bank Statements